Igrium/rl_among_us/docs/socket_coms.md

 `sabotageFixID`: The ID of the sabotage fix on the map.
 The server decides what to do with this.

 ---

+`killed`

+Used to self-report to the server that the local player has been killed.

+---
 `startGame`

 (TESTING ONLY)